 The dam and reservoir construction began in 1958 and was completed in 1964, and then was classified as 100% complete as of June 30, 1970, with the exception of additional recreation facilities.
-A contract for the embankment was awarded in the summer of 1960, and deliberate impoundment was initiated on June 16, 1964, reaching the top of the conservation pool level (909.0 National Geodetic Vertical Datum (NGVD)) in April 1968.
+A contract for the embankment was awarded in the summer of 1960, and deliberate impoundment was initiated on June 16, 1964, reaching the top of the conservation pool level (909.0 National Geodetic Vertical Datum (NGVD) in April 1968.

-The dam consists of a rolled earthfill dam, 6,830 feet long, 224 feet high, with an uncontrolled spillway, 1,260 feet wide saddle, one 10-foot diameter conduit controlled by 5 feet 8 inch x 10 feet slide gates, and flood control storage of 354,600 acre-feet (ac-ft).
+The dam consists of a rolled earthfill dam, 6,830 feet long, 224 feet high, with an uncontrolled spillway, 1,260 feet wide saddle, one 10-foot diameter conduit controlled by 5 feet 8 inch x 10 feet slide gates, and flood control storage of 354,600 acre-feet (ac-ft.).
 The dam is the tallest earth embankment built by USACE in Texas.
-The project also has fifteen recreation areas consisting of eight USACE recreation areas and seven lease and concession areas consisting of 1,854 acres.
+The project also has fifteen recreation areas consisting of eight USACE managed recreation areas and five leased areas consisting of two Park and Recreation Leases, which operate 4 recreation areas, two Commercial Concession Leases, and one Private Yacht Club consisting of 1,854 total acres.